Reynold4k/Nanopore_MinimumBIO/Pipeline1.5/readme.md

     ```

 ### Step3 Analysis: Once you have executed the step3 above successfully, analyse it using the R script (Analysis.R) following command:

+## If you have a personalized library with gene names already existed in the reference file, please use "Analysis_withoutid.R"

 The following command illustrates how to intiate the environment and make a new R library, this is important!!!